 Czech Republic to help construction of Syrian orphanage

 Speaking to Czech Television after a meeting with representatives from the Syrian branch of the Red Crescent, including its president Khaled Hloubati, the Premier said that the Czech Republic planned to build a centre for orphans in Damascus, Syria’s capital, with a capacity to host up to 50 orphans, although it may be expanded later on.

 A special foundation will be set up to that effect and will aim to receive additional funding from donors.
-Located on a surface of roughly 20.000 m², the site should include housing, a school and a refectory, according to preliminary information from Radio Praha.
-Along with the Syrian Arab Red Crescent, a humanitarian aid NGO established since 1946, Syrian companies should also reportedly take part to the funding of the project.
+Located on a surface of roughly 20,000 m², the site should include housing, a school and a refectory, according to preliminary information from Radio Prague.
+Along with the Syrian Arab Red Crescent, a humanitarian aid NGO established since 1946, Syrian companies should also take part to the funding of the project.

 Last year, Czech Christian Democratic MEP Michaela Šojdrová suggested the Czech Republic should take in 50 Syrian orphans stranded in Greece.
-At the time, Czech PM Andrej Babis, who’s facing several domestic and European investigations for alleged misuse of EU funds and conflict of interest, called this proposal nonsensical: “Why should we accept them?
+At the time, Czech PM Andrej Babis, slammed this proposal as nonsensical: “Why should we accept them?
 We also have orphans in the Czech Republic who we must be preparing for life.
 I went into politics mainly to look after Czech citizens.
 Why should we be caring for Syrian orphans?”, M. Babis said in an interview last September.

-“We don’t want to live in Africa or the Middle East”, Andrej Babis also said last year, once again sparking outrage, as commentators point to growing similarities between his and Viktor Orban’s rhetoric as regards to migration and the European Union.
+“We don’t want to live in Africa or the Middle East”, Andrej Babis also said last year, once again sparking outrage, as commentators point to growing similarities between his and Viktor Orban’s rhetoric regarding migration and refugees.